-The Americans Season 5 Is a Beautifully Understated Farewell
+The Americans Season 6 Is a Beautifully Understated Farewell

 If watching a TV show is like being in a relationship, The Americans is the closest thing to a domestic partnership that modern TV drama has ever given us.
 If you live with a lover long enough, you know them so well that verbal explanations become unnecessary, in bed or out.
 You can get across a question or an intention, or signal appreciation or disapproval, with a look — or a refusal to look.
 You can tell what mood the other person is in just by seeing how they close the door and hang up their coat when they walk in.
 You can feel what the other person is feeling.
 Whether you choose to say something depends on whether the partnership is doing poorly or well, and how willing you both are to live in reality.

 The Americans, which begins its sixth and final season Wednesday night on FX, understands this dynamic, and its deep investment in the physical details of marriage may explain why so much of its premiere is dialogue-free.
-This is a talky show that has always made space for music montages, many of them brilliant, but the first three episodes sent out for review suggests that the storytellers are doubling down on showing.
+This is a talky show that has always made space for music montages, many of them brilliant, but the first three episodes sent out for review suggest that the storytellers are doubling down on showing.
 The opening montage — set to one of the most beautiful pop songs of the ’80s, Crowded House’s “Don’t Dream, It’s Over” — unfolds for four straight minutes with very little audible dialogue, just shots of Philip and Elizabeth Jennings (Matthew Rhys and Keri Russell) going about their routines in 1987, on the eve of the U.S. and the former Soviet Union working out the Intermediate-Range Nuclear Forces treaty, which in retrospect heralded the beginning of the end of the Cold War.
 After last season’s disagreements about the future of their marriage in relation to their spy work, Philip has left the spy business, and is now concentrating on their travel agency, which is so successful that it seems incorrect to refer to it as a front.
 Elizabeth is still a soldier for Mother Russia.
 We see her conducting photo surveillance of U.S. government officials, and showering after a tryst with a contact (she’s still doing honey-trap work, apparently, even after she and Philip expressed a wish to move away from it).

 This sequence is all the more beautiful for being understated, in performance as well as filmmaking.
 The actors simply do whatever their characters would do in that situation, and the camera watches them.
 Not a single shot calls attention to itself (even a surprising angle on Philip looking down through the open sunroof of his car has a tossed-off feeling), and the editing is unobtrusive, carrying us from point to point.
 The music is in conversation with the images, teasing out the subtext in ways that seem obvious at first (the refrain keeps referring to “the war between us”) until you realize that nothing has been defined for us.
 There’s a deep feeling of unease and sadness coursing throughout, but it remains mysterious because it’s unstated.
 At a moment near the end when you expect a heart-to-heart talk (from a lifetime of exposure to TV drama generally, not just this show), The Americans gives us a wordless exchange of glances instead.
 But you can’t exactly claim that things were left unsaid, because you read this couple’s faces like words on a page.